nqminds/edgesec/docs/docusaurus/docs/config.md

 Write the packet data to file(s).

-### dbWrite (boolean)

-If set to true the capture service will store the packet into an sqlite db

 ### dbSync (boolean)

 If set to true the sqlite packets db will be synced